nico-or/data_london_bikes/docs/analysis/trips.md

 ### Round-trips

-Flagging trips with the same start and end station as round trips reveals some insigts.
+Flagging trips with the same start and end station as round trips reveals some insights.

 Round trips are much less common than one-way trips.